 - "Plush, bolstered seats are comfortable and supportive.
 FX50's seats add length for thigh support and more comfort controls.
 Headroom and legroom are adequate for average-sized occupants, but those with long legs will wish for more rearward seat travel." -- Consumer Guide (2012)

-The FX comes standard with an 11-speaker Bose stereo with satellite radio, a backup camera, power sunroof, USB port and Bluetooth phone connectivity.
-Available features include navigation, voice recognition software and a multi-angle backup camera.
+The FX comes standard with an 11-speaker Bose stereo with satellite radio, a backup camera, a sunroof, a USB port and Bluetooth phone connectivity.
+Available features include navigation, voice recognition software and a surround-view camera system.
 Reviewers say that operating the navigation and audio systems is fairly easy.
 One reviewer does find that the voice command system could work better, though.

 - "The audio and navigation systems require a short learning curve, using both virtual and tactile inputs, but operating them soon becomes impressively simple and intuitive.
 The optional 360-degree camera provides a top-down view of the FX in relation to its surroundings -- helpful when negotiating tight spaces." -- Edmunds